deeptir18/cornflakes-scripts/README.md

 you manually clone cornflakes into a different path, you must change the paths in these scripts.
-The traces used in the evaluation are located in a Cloudlab long-term dataset; the cloudlab profile mounts the traces one machine and the setup scripts scp the traces to all machines on startup.
+The traces used in the evaluation are located in a Cloudlab long-term dataset; the cloudlab profile mounts the traces on one machine and the setup scripts scp the traces to all machines on startup.
 The main Cornflakes repo contains instructions for how to get started with Cornflakes on your own hardware; this